 Notice Period Calculator

-Calculate your last working day based on your resignation date and notice period.
-Choose between business days or calendar days.
+Find your last working day from your resignation date and notice period using either calendar-day or business-day counting.

 Formula